Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 And how this is unhealthy for all concerned.

-As studies have found that holding in anger is just as bad for your well-being as letting it out.
+Well, no, as studies have found that holding the anger in is just as bad for your well-being as letting it out.

-Because they both lead to more muscle tension in the lower back area of people with chronic lower back pain.
+Because it was found that they both lead to more muscle tension in your lower back.

-And this increased muscle tension led to higher pain levels which meant they were less physically active in the hours that followed.
+And this increased muscle tension led to higher pain levels which meant they were less physically able in the hours that followed.

 “So I can’t let my anger out or hold it in without increasing my pain.
 What the hell am I supposed to do?!”